microsoft/cella/getting-started.md

  or
  - in VSCode, just build (ctrl-shift-b)

  ## Important Rush commands

 ### `rush update`
 Ensures that all the dependencies are installed for all the projects.
 Safe to run mulitple times.
+If you modify a `package.json` file you should re-run this. (or merge from upstream when `package.json` is updated)

 ### `rush purge`
 Cleans out all the installed dependencies.